Arthur Hornblow’s Information about the Jackson False Armistice Telegram

 1b.
 ‘Fake Armistice’, p8.
 (Admiral Wilson Papers)

-2. Letter: Admiral Henry B. Wilson to Arthur Hornblow.
+2. Admiral Henry B. Wilson to Arthur Hornblow.
 13 July 1921 (Sheet 1).
 (Hornblow Papers; and p2 of Admiral Wilson Papers) Hornblow was the first to state publicly that Captain Jackson sent the armistice message to Brest.

 3. ‘The Amazing Armistice: Inside Story of the Premature Peace Report’, in The Century Magazine, November 1921, pp94 and 97.

-4. First letter: Moses Cook to Arthur Hornblow, 20 April 1941; with a piece about him from The Norfolk Seabag, 2-8-41, under the heading ‘Reserve C.P.O.
+4. First letter: Moses Cook to Arthur Hornblow, 20 April 1941; with a piece about him from The Norfolk Seabag2-8-41, under the heading ‘Reserve C.P.O.
 Had Unique Experience’.
 (Hornblow Papers)

-5. Subsequent correspondence: Arthur Hornblow to Moses Cook, April 28, 1941; Moses Cook to Arthur Hornblow, 7th May, 1941; Arthur Hornblow to Moses Cook, May 14th, 1941; Moses Cook to Arthur Hornblow, May 23, 1941; Moses Cook to Arthur Hornblow (July?)
+5. Subsequent correspondence: Arthur Hornblow to Moses Cook, April 28, 1941; Moses Cook to Arthur Hornblow, 7th May, 1941Arthur Hornblow to Moses Cook, May 14th, 1941; Moses Cook to Arthur Hornblow, May 23, 1941; Moses Cook to Arthur Hornblow (July?)
 1944.
-This letter is not in the collection but is acknowledged in Arthur Hornblow to Moses Cook, 31 July, 1944; its enclosure from The Miami Daily News, 20 June 1944, under the heading ‘Inside Story of False Armistice Flash in 1918 Told by Navy Man Here’ is in the collection.
-(Hornblow Papers)
+The latter is not in the collection but is acknowledged in Arthur Hornblow to Moses Cook, 31 July, 1944; its enclosure from The Miami Daily News, 20 June 1944, under the heading ‘Inside Story of False Armistice Flash in 1918 Told by Navy Man Here’ is in the collection(Hornblow Papers)

 6a.
 See also the ‘Richard H. Jackson.
-(1866-1971)’ entry in the Biographical Details article on this website.
+(1866-1971)’ entry in Biographical Details on this website.

 6b.
 Lieutenant Commander Charles O. Maas compiled A History of the Office of the United States Naval Attaché, American Embassy, Paris, France, during the period embraced by the participation of the United States in the war of 1914-1918, for the US Navy’s Historical Section.
-Many of the details here about Captain Jackson are from this history.
+Many of the details here about Captain Jackson are from this source.
 Its unbound typewritten pages are held by the US National Archives and Records Service, Washington, DC.
 (File Unit, E-9-a, 12302.
 NAID, 196039947 and 196039948, Container ID 745, Record Group 38.
-The separate typewritten pages were put together as a Print Book in 1977.
-Maas died in France on 21 July 1919, what must have been a short time after he completed the history.
+The separate typewritten pages appeared as a Print Book in 1977.
+Maas died in France on 21 July 1919, what must have been a short time after he completed the work.
 (Brief entry about him in the Columbia University Archives, under Law School, Class Year 1892.)
 In the Register of the Commissioned and Warrant Officers of the United States Navy, U.S. Naval Reserve Force and Marine Corps, January 1, 1919, pp711;1171, he is listed as “Charles Oscar Maas, born 28 Nov.
 [18]70.
 Lieut.
 Commander U.S.N.R.F.
 Enrolled, 27 Aug.
 [19]17.

 7. Register of the Commissioned and Warrant Officers of the United States Navy, U.S. Naval Reserve Force and Marine Corps, January 1, 1919, p650.